 Target Prices

-The current consensus target prices for Roper Technologies, Inc. and ServiceTitan, Inc. indicate optimistic future valuations based on analyst expectations.
+The current consensus on target prices for Roper Technologies, Inc. (ROP) and ServiceTitan, Inc. (TTAN) indicates strong potential upside from their current market prices.

 | Company | Target High | Target Low | Consensus |